The limiting law of the Discrete Gaussian level lines: Law of disagreement polymers

 NB.\ In the graph on $(\Z^2)^*$ whose edges are $\gamma$, no vertex can have degree $1$ (degrees $0,2,3,4$ are possible), hence the restriction that all $v\in D_i$ that are $*$-adjacent to $V\setminus D_i$ have the same height.
 See the example in \cref{fig:disagree-poly} illustrating this. \begin{definition}[Energy, length and decorations of a disagreement polymer] Let $(\gamma,\{D_i\},\{h_i\})$ be a labeled disagreement polymer.
 Its \emph{length} $\sN(\gamma)$ and \emph{energy} $\sE_\beta(\gamma)$ are defined as

-To describe the law of the disagreement polymer, we will use a family of decoration functions $\Phi$ on subsets $\sfW\subset \Z^2$---each referred to as a cluster if it is also connected--- satisfying the following properties (see the more general family of decoration functions in \cref{def:phi-w-gamma}). \begin{enumerate}[(i)] \item If $\sfW$ is not connected, then $\Phi(\sfW) = 0$.
+To describe the law of the disagreement polymer, we will use a family of decoration functions $\Phi$ on subsets $\sfW\subset \Z^2$---each referred to as a cluster if it is also connected--- satisfying the following properties. \begin{enumerate}[(i)] \item If $\sfW$ is not connected, then $\Phi(\sfW) = 0$.

 \item The function $\Phi$ is translation invariant, as well as invariant under a rotation by $\pi/2$ or reflection with respect to one of the axes.

 \item There exists a constant $C > 0$ such that for every $\sfW$, we have $ |\Phi(\sfW)| \leq \exp(-(\beta - C)\bd(\sfW)) $, where $\bd(\sfW)$ is the size of the smallest connected set of bonds in $(\Z^2)^*$ containing all the boundary bonds of $\sfW$. \end{enumerate}